Our beloved bank holidays have been bringing us joyous long weekends for nearly 150 years, thanks to a man who tried to teach his poodle to read.

 August Bank Holidays

-The 1871 act created the first Monday in August as a bank holiday in England, Wales Northern Ireland and Scotland.
+The 1871 act was the origin of the first Monday in August as a bank holiday in England, Wales Northern Ireland and Scotland.
 Then in 1965, a chap named Edward Heath (President of the Board of Trade) changed it to the Monday following the last weekend in August in a bid to increase trade in England, Wales and Northern Ireland.
 Scotland was exempt from the change, with its school year beginning in mid-August.

 Following the 1971 Act, the August bank holiday in England, Wales and Northern Ireland was updated to fall on the last Monday in August.